For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Clothes rental has fast become one of the most popular ways to wear the outfit of your choice, without having to break the bank.
 On top of that, studies show that renting clothes can have big environmental benefits over buying them.

-With around 70% of the carbon footprint of an item happening during the production process, clothes rental services offer a great way to access a new wardrobe with less impact to the environment.
+With around 70% of the carbon footprint of an item happening during the production process, clothes rental services offer a great way to access a new wardrobe with less impact on the environment.

-And remember you can also make money by renting your own clothes to others.
+And remember, you can also make money by renting out your own clothes to others.
 Keep reading for a list of where to rent (or lend) clothes.

 How does renting clothes work?
 There are nine key things to know at the bottom of this guide.